tailucas/tailucas.github.io/_posts/2023-06-25-message-brokers-zmq.markdown

 ### Message Brokers

 ZeroMQ adds value without a broker server to coordinate activities, leaving addressing of nodes to the application author.
 Given how my early infrastructure was built on ZeroMQ, I understand how to use its strengths and I continue to use it today, though it is limited to inter-thread communication.
-In part 2, I'll talk more about the other half of my message passing mechanisms that require a broker server, in particular, RabbitMQ and MQTT.
+In part 2, I'll talk more about the other half of my message passing mechanisms that require a broker server, in particular, [RabbitMQ][rabbit-url] and [MQTT][mqtt-url].

 [home-automation-blog-url]: https://tailucas.github.io/update/2023/06/18/home-automation.html
 [pylib-url]: https://github.com/tailucas/pylib